Financial Aid - MAP Students

-If you are from Ohio and are a student in the RN to BSN program, you may be eligible for assistance from the Choose Ohio First Scholarship program through the Ohio Board of Regents.
+If you are from Ohio and are a student in the RN to BSN program, Health Science or Informatics program, you may be eligible for assistance from the Choose Ohio First Scholarship program through the Ohio Board of Regents.
 Students may apply for awards of up to $750 per semester in this program.
 Recipients are required to complete a small service requirement as a condition of the award.
 Applications for the Choose Ohio First Scholarships are available from the office of Graduate and Continuing Studies.

 Teacher Education Assistance for College and Higher Education (TEACH) Grant Program

 The Teach Grant program provides up to $4,000 a year in grant assistance to an undergraduate student (dependent on grade level and credit hours) who agrees to serve for at least 4 years as a full-time teacher in a high-need field in a public or private elementary or secondary school that serves students from low-income families.
 A TEACH Grant recipient who does not complete their required teaching within a specified time frame or fails to meet certain other requirements of the TEACH Grant program will be required to repay the TEACH Grant as a direct unsubsidized loan under the William D. Ford Federal Direct Loan Program.